 - The above chart-holders academic success was no doubt due to the Water 10-Year Phases he’s been going through for some time now especially when Water represents intelligence, but this does not make up for the fact that the structure of the natal chart is still sub-par.
 Again, no practitioner worth his or her salt will say that this is a good chart.
 Even if you generated this chart using Zi Wei Dou Shu, the structure is 廉贞 + 破军 which is never deemed as a good chart structure.

-- Him being in his 丁丑 10-Year Phase also means 丁 Fire 正官 is now vulnerable to harm.
-This has huge implications but I’ll put a halt to the techncial explanations here.
+- His being in his 丁丑 10-Year Phase also means 丁 Fire 正官 is now vulnerable to harm.
+This has huge implications, but I’ll halt the technical explanations here.

-The above chart-holder graduated from a local university and eventually received a Masters in Finance not from another local tertiary institution but from Imperial College London, which is currently ranked 7th in the world.
-Impressive for sure.
+The above chart-holder graduated from a local university and eventually received a Master’s in Finance not from another local tertiary institution but from Imperial College London, which is currently ranked 7th globally.
+Impressive, for sure.

-He’s stuck where he is not because he does not have the smarts for it but because of the character flaws he has that gets him outcasted.
+He’s stuck where he is not because he does not have the smarts for it but because of the character flaws that get him outcasted.
 Anyone can tell he’s not fit for leadership.
-At the same time, his marriage is also on the brink of falling apart due to the unbelievable ego he has which is common for unresolved strong Daymaster chart-holders.
+At the same time, his marriage is also on the brink of falling apart due to his humungous ego, which is typical for unresolved strong Daymaster chart-holders.
 Mentally, he’s having a bit of a screw-loose because of the negative 魁罡 trait his chart has.

-The above chart-holder is a very bitter, unhappy person with very few friends.
-Not only has he reached a plateau in his career but will probably spend the rest of his life alone as well.
-Things will only get worse because he still thinks he’s meant for greatness and that his wife is lucky to have him.
-Again, he has a Masters in Finance from the 7th best university in the world.
+The above chart-holder is a bitter, unhappy person with few friends.
+Not only has he reached a plateau in his career, but he will probably spend the rest of his life alone as well.
+Things will only worsen because he still thinks he’s meant for greatness and his wife is lucky to have him.
+Again, he has a Master in Finance from the 7th best university in the world.

-He is but one of the many examples I’ve met throughout the course of my life and I could give everyone countless case studies similar in nature.
-I’ve always found it very puzzling that these people with prestigious degrees feel like they are better, have enviable lives, or that those without prestigious degrees are meant to serve them.
+He is, but one of the many examples I’ve met throughout my life, and I could give everyone countless case studies similar in nature.
+I’ve always found it very puzzling that these people with prestigious degrees feel better and have enviable lives or that those without prestigious degrees are meant to serve them.